ddsky/spoonacular-api-clients/javascript/docs/RecipesApi.md

 let title = "title_example"; // String | The title of the recipe.
 let ingredientList = "ingredientList_example"; // String | The ingredient list of the recipe, one ingredient per line (separate lines with \\\\n). let opts = {
-  'language': en // String | The language of the input.
+  'language': "en" // String | The language of the input.
 Either 'en' or 'de'.
 };
 apiInstance.classifyCuisine(title, ingredientList, opts, (error, data, response) => {
   if (error) {